bbell2411/cafe-epos/README.md

 - Made sure money is stored as integer pence to avoid decimal issues
 - Mock payment gateway returns success unless intent_id ends with "13" to test error handling.
 - Once a tab is paid, it can't be modified
+- Mock payment gateway accepts any intent_id for simplicity (production would store intent_id and validate)